 These scones are a rich treat.
 In addition to peanut butter and Nutella, they include a generous amount of butter.
 They also call for crème fraîche (or sour cream, if you prefer) instead of milk or cream.
 This makes them extra tender and gives them a very slight tanginess that cuts through the richness of the peanut butter and Nutella.
 They are the perfect addition to a special occasion brunch or lazy weekend morning... or anytime you have a hankering for chocolate and peanut butter.

 5-star recipe for peanut oatmeal butter chocolate scones that are rich, moist & tender.
 The perfect addition to brunch or a weekend morning.

-- 1/2 cup granulated sugar, plus 2 tbsp granulated sugar
+- ½ cup granulated sugar, plus 2 tablespoon granulated sugar

 - 1 large egg